laurent-martin/aspera-api-examples/README.md

 vi config.yaml
 ```

-Set the parameter `system_type` to the architecture used:
+Set the parameter `misc.system_type` to the architecture used:

 - `windows-x86_64`
 - `osx-x86_64`